 You might want to avoid trying to collect delinquent accounts as well until the calendar flips over.
 Send out collection letters in January instead of December to push some income into next year, or ask for smaller up-front payments for projects that span this year and next.
 Send out December invoices after Jan.
 1.

 Deduction Acceleration Strategies

 Buy equipment this year instead of next year.
-Computers, software, vehicles, furniture, and other types of equipment are either depreciated over multiple years—which in itself is a form of deduction deferral—or they can be written off immediately using the section 179 deduction.
-You must place the equipment in service in the current year if you use this tactic.
+Computers, software, vehicles, furniture, and other types of equipment are either depreciated over multiple years—which in itself is a form of deduction deferral—or they can be written off immediately using the Section 179 deduction.
+You must place the equipment in service in the current year if you use the Section 179 tactic.

-If you need a few extra deductions this year to tweak your tax bill lower, stocking up on office supplies is a good place to start.
+Stocking up on office supplies is a good place to start if you need a few extra deductions this year to tweak your tax bill a little lower.
 Consider paying bonuses to your employees this year rather than after the first of the year, or make fourth quarter payroll taxes in December rather than in January.

 Deduction Deferral Strategies

 Put off investments in computers and other equipment until next year, and wait to stock up on supplies and other office necessities if possible.
 Consider paying bonuses to your employees in January instead of December.